oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/tanzu-kubernetes-service/_index.md

       serverPod:
         # Optional new or overridden environment variables for the domain's pods
         # - This sample uses CUSTOM_DOMAIN_NAME in its image model file
-        #   to set the Weblogic domain name
+        #   to set the WebLogic domain name
         env:
         - name: CUSTOM_DOMAIN_NAME
           value: "domain1"